dscho15/joint_velocity_controller/README.md

 ## The purpose

-The Franka Emika Pnada has several available controller interfaces for the user through their API.
+The Franka Emika Panda has several available controller interfaces for the user.
 One of these, the joint-velocity-controller interface, is to be implemented for a project I'm currently working on in collaboration with Cheng Fang, Assistent Professor at SDU Robotics.

 ## Proposal